puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 LLM inference traffic behaves very differently from traditional web traffic.
 Request cost depends on prompt and generation token volume, responses are often long-lived because of token streaming, GPU memory is stateful because of KV-cache locality, and overall throughput is strongly influenced by batching efficiency and queue state rather than by simple request counts.
 Because of these characteristics, conventional load-balancing strategies that only observe connections or request rates cannot consistently deliver good utilization, latency, and resilience for LLM backends.

+There are some LLM-aware load balancers in the market like lld-d, vLLM production stack and nvidia Dynamo which are mostly based on Kubernetes-native cluster, and can support limited vendors of LLM engines, and generally have LLM engine pool included in the cluster, so the schedulers can be aware of the metrics of LLM engine and KV cache event. vLLM production stack supports "static-backends" which means the LLM engines are not in the Kubernetes-native cluster, so the scheduler is down-graded to a light-LLM-aware scheduler.

-ASE LLM Load Balancer is designed as an light-LLM-aware scheduling component that works together with the ASE semantic router and security gateway.
+ASE LLM Load Balancer is designed as a light-LLM-aware scheduling component that works together with the ASE semantic router and security gateway to load balance the LLM requests to external LLM enignes.
 It selects backend LLM endpoints by combining local request context with upstream engine health, and request and response local statistics.
 The design goal is to provide secure, cost-efficient, resilient, and performance-aware routing across heterogeneous LLM servers.

-This document describes the problem background, the architecture of the ASE LLM router and load balancer, the core endpoint and connection abstractions, the vendor adapter layer used to normalize health, capability, and metrics data from different LLM engines, and the scheduling model used to make light-engine-aware balancing decisions.
+This document describes the problem background, the architecture of the ASE LLM router and load balancer, the core endpoint and connection abstractions, the vendor adapter layer used to normalize health, capability, and metrics data from different LLM engines, and the scheduling algorthism used to make light-engine-aware balancing decisions.
 The first development stage focuses on HTTP/2-based LLM inference APIs.

 ## Background

-Current LLM routing solutions often solve only part of the problem.
-Some extend general-purpose API gateways with AI-related policies and plugins, which is useful for traffic governance but does not make the gateway natively inference-aware.
-Some focus on semantic routing and model selection, but do not provide a real load-balancing layer for distributing requests across multiple LLM endpoints.
-Others are coupled to a specific proxy or inference stack, so backend scheduling still depends heavily on generic L4 or L7 balancing with limited visibility into queue state, cache locality, batching behavior, and other engine-level signals.
+The problems in current LLM routers are:

+- Semantic router enhancements based on current API gateways like Kong AI Gateway and Cloudflare AI Gateway，not natively designed as semantic router, use policy/rules and plugins to do partially semantic router enhancements.
+- Designed and focused on semantic router model selection, no load balancer function like semantic-router and RouteLLM.
+- Designed as semantic router and works as a plugin in web proxy (e.g. Envoy)like vLLM semantic router. load balancer function mostly depends on web proxy L4/L7 load balancer with limited LLM-aware scheduler.
+- vLLM production stack, llm-d and nvidia Dynamo add a load balancer and resource scheduler layer over LLM engines, generally used in a Kubernetes-native cluster, and function as engine-aware scheduler to achieve better peformance.
+The problem is all the three can onlys support limited vendors of LLM engines because of compatibility of metrics/KV event of different LLM engine vendors.

-ASE starts from a different deployment position.
-As a security gateway between internal clients and external or internal LLM services, ASE already acts as a web proxy and enforcement point for authentication, policy, and traffic inspection.
-That makes it a natural place to combine semantic routing and LLM-aware load balancing in one control plane, while also providing stronger security handling for LLM request and response traffic than a standalone router typically does.
+ASE works as an important component of security gateway between internal network and external network, it mostly works as a web proxy and naturely can serve as a LLM semantic router and load balancer.
+There is some key competitive differentiations that ASE can provide more advanced security features on the LLM request and response traffics.

-There is also a clear product gap: there is still no broadly adopted, engine-agnostic LLM load balancer with a normalized view of backend health, capabilities, and scheduling metrics.
-ASE LLM Load Balancer is designed to address that gap and provide a practical foundation for secure and efficient LLM traffic management.

 ## Scope